crossplane/crossplane/design/one-pager-managed-resource-api-design.md

   What if the sub-resource is not yet supported as managed resource in Crossplane?
 In that case, you should first consider implementing that managed resource, if not suitable, only then include it in the CR.

-* Can the value of this field be reproduced when the whole `Status` is deleted?
-Do not include if the answer is no.
-  `Status` sub-resource is the _representation_ of the current state, so, the controller should be able to reproduce it as long as the state that's represented is still there.
-In practice, this means the controller should not rely on any field that is present in the `Status`.

 For details, see [Kubernetes API Conventions - Spec and Status].